Our Programs

 Visit the University of Ottawa Heart Institute’s website for more information: https://ottawamodel.ottawaheart.ca/about-omsc

-Our smoking cessation program is only available to people with a primary care provider at BWFHT.
-We have listed some great programs below, and find more information in the resources section above.
+• Our smoking cessation program is only available to people with a primary care provider at BWFHT.
+We have listed some great programs above in the Resources section.
+Here are some ways they can access nicotine replacement products.